TRIQS/dft_tools/doc/guide/conv_vasp.rst

 - **EWINDOW**: energy window in which the projectors are normalized;
   note that the energies are defined with respect to the Fermi level.

-Option **TRANSFORM** is optional but here it is specified to extract only three :math:`t_{2g}` orbitals out of five `d` orbitals given by :math:`l = 2`.
+Option **TRANSFORM** is optional but here, it is specified to extract only three :math:`t_{2g}` orbitals out of five `d` orbitals given by :math:`l = 2`.